SandhiyaKumar-18/SailPoint/Developer_Phase-1-foundations-TaskFramework.md

 ---

 ## 🌟 1.
 What is the Task Framework?
+-The Task Framework in SailPoint IdentityIQ is one of the most powerful engines — it’s like the automation factory 🏭 that executes bulk operations, reports, and cleanup jobs behind the scenes.
 - The **Task Framework** in IIQ allows you to run **background jobs**.
 - These jobs can **aggregate data, run reports, sync identities, or perform cleanups**.
 - Tasks can be: